My Response to the Gaza Genocide: FAQs

 Since Israel launched its full-scale military offensive in Gaza, I have joined marches, spoken in Parliament, put in dozens of written questions and written to ministers about the grave violations of international law that we have witnessed.
 I have consistently called on the government to take every available measure to prevent the commission of genocide.

-I continue to call on the government to take every measure to prevent the commission of genocide in Gaza
+The government must take every possible measure to prevent the commission of genocide in Gaza

 The government must comply with its legal obligations to prevent and punish genocide.
 There is a wide range of actions they should be taking to do this.
 They include: